crosswalk-project/crosswalk-website/public/documentation/cordova/migrate_an_application.md

 This will put the required files in the `platforms/android` directory and register the plugin with the project.

-## Upgrading Crosswalk in a migrated project
+<h2 id="Upgrading-Crosswalk-in-a-migrated-project">Upgrading Crosswalk in a migrated project</h2>

 If you have a Cordova application which is already migrated to Crosswalk, but you want to upgrade the version of Crosswalk, follow the instructions below which apply to your environment (command line or ADT).

 Note that both sets of instructions require you to first [download and unpack the Crosswalk Cordova bundle](/documentation/cordova/develop_an_application/Download-the-crosswalk-cordova-android-bundle) which you want to upgrade to.

-### Upgrade using the command line tools
+<h3 id="Upgrade-using-the-command-line-tools">Upgrade using the command line tools</h3>

 These instructions assume that you have already [migrated a Cordova application to Crosswalk using the command-line tools](#Migrate-using-command-line-tools).